aa-wong/Algorithms-Data-Structure/README.md

 # algo.js
-Javascript Library of algorithms and data structures created to refine algorithm skill
+Javascript Library of algorithms and data structures created to refine algorithm skills.

 ## Features